Visas

 20 universities barred from issuing student visas in 2026

-In February 2026, Korea's Ministry of Justice announced that 20 universities would be barred from issuing student visas for one year beginning fall 2026 due to failures in oversight of international students.
-Named institutions include Geumgang University, Suwon Catholic University, Joong-Ang Sangha University, and Hyupsung University, among 16 others.
-If you have already applied to or enrolled at one of these institutions, contact the university and the Korean consulate directly to understand how your application or status is affected.
+In a February 12, 2026 announcement, Korea's Ministry of Education barred 20 universities (16 degree programs and 4 language programs) from issuing student visas for one year beginning the fall 2026 semester, citing failures in oversight of international students.
+The specific institutions are named in the Ministry's published results.
+If you have applied to or enrolled at a Korean university, check whether it appears on the current restricted list, and if it does, contact the university and the Korean consulate directly to understand how your application or status is affected.

 Institutions not eligible for D-2